SuperDim666/CS-4641/README.md

 3. Supervised learning for predictive data analysis
 - Tree based models
 - Support vector machines
-- Lienar classification and regression
+- Linear classification and regression
 - Neural networks

 In addition to the technical content, this class includes the following learning objectives: